SIGN IN / UP

 -d adguard/adguardhome

-Now, in order to enter the administration panel, you need to disable the DNSStubListener on the server.
+Now, to access the administration panel, you need to disable DNSStubListener on the server.
 To do this, create a directory and a new file:

 mkdir -p /etc/systemd/resolved.conf.d